 IOWA

-The benefits listed below are estimates of what a single-parent family of two with no income per month can expect to receive in iowa, including Medicaid.
+Based on current program guidelines, these benefit amounts are estimates of what a single-mother family of three with no income can expect to receive in Iowa.

 This is an unofficial benefits estimator and not an application.
 No personal data is collected or stored.
 Actual amounts may vary based on individual circumstances, location, eligibility criteria, and recent data updates at the time of application.